yamilburgos/GIFMeAQuote/readme.md

-# Project 2 GIF Me A Laugh
+# Project 2 GIF Me A Quote
 -----------------------
-A game where the player(s) add a caption to a randomly provided giphy image, funny or smart, to a giphy image.
+A website where the user adds a caption text to a randomly provided giphy image and rendering it on the screen.

 ## Wireframes
 ![alt text](https://git.generalassemb.ly/Yamil/Project-2/blob/master/wireframes.JPG)

 ## PsuedoCode
-* Enter a name before starting the game (else one is given by default).
+* Enter a name before starting the process (else one is given by default).
-* Player must type in the textbox which will be saved as a string when submitted.
+* The viewer must type into the textbox which will be saved as a string when submitted.
-* Player must then wait for all other Players to finish their submissions.
+* If nothing is typed, a default message will be rendered instead.
-* Player then get to see all of the captions one by one for a period of time.
+* The viewer will then get to see their captions onscreen with their name and a giphy image.
-* Player can vote for their favorite caption of the bunch (can't vote for self).
-* Once votes are all assigned, show the round results with the vote points given out.
-* Player is finally given an option to either continue playing or start fresh (Keep part of the database entries or erase all of it).
+* Finally there will be an option to start fresh which will clean up the database.

 ## Database Table